-If you’re considering trade school vs. a four-year college, here’s a factor to consider: with the training and education offered by a trade school, you could further your employment opportunities in an array of career paths while still potentially earning in the range of $40,000 and $60,000 a year , all without the large price tag of a regular four-year university.
-(That additional training might include securing licenses and certifications.)
+If you’re considering trade school vs. a four-year college, here’s a factor to consider: with the training and education offered by a trade school, you could further your employment opportunities in an array of career paths while still potentially earning in the range of $50,000 to $90,000 a year (though this can vary greatly based on the type of trade school), all without the large price tag of a regular four-year university.

 Here are a few thoughts to consider when determining whether or not a trade school is right for you.

 Is College Necessary for Your Career?

 It seems like there’s more and more emphasis on attending a traditional four-year college or university right after high school, but is it absolutely necessary for your career?

 Depending on the type of career you plan to pursue, the answer might not be so clear.
 While traditional four-year schools offer a breadth of studies to dabble in, a trade school provides vocation-specific courses.
 Remember, selecting the right school is a big decision, so taking time to explore and research the best college fit for you might be a good use of time.

 Understanding What a Trade School Is

 A trade school, or vocational school, focuses its curriculum on specific skill-based vocations.
 But don’t let the name “trade school” fool you into thinking these schools are just for mechanics or electricians.

 There are a wide variety of trade school programs specializing in careers in web design, entrepreneurship, culinary arts, film production, nursing, paralegal studies, and many other areas of study.

 Trade schools can have plenty of advantages.
 Here are a few to consider.